protosens/monorepo.cljc/module/maestro/API.md

 Like [`search`](#protosens.maestro/search) but prepends aliases and profiles found using [[cli-arg]] and ends by [`print`](#protosens.maestro/print)ing all required aliases.

    Commonly used as a Babashka task.
+The output is especially useful in combination with Clojure CLI by leveraring shell substitution (e.g. `$()`).

 -----
 # <a name="protosens.maestro.aggr">protosens.maestro.aggr</a>